On this page

 I have lived in co-operative housing since infancy.
 Being immersed in the culture while growing up and while continuing to reside in co-op housing has been a blessing that has offered me invaluable opportunities to learn and be more engaged in the sector.

-In 2014, I was elected to the Board of Directors at Mountmuir Co-op and in 2016, I was elected to the Golden Horseshoe Co-operative Housing Federation Board of Directors.
+In 2014, I was elected to the Board of Directors at a local housing co-op, and in 2016, I was elected to the Golden Horseshoe Co-operative Housing Federation Board of Directors.
 I have held various positions on both boards and I am currently president of both.

 Five years ago, I left my career as a Registered Pharmacy Technician and began managing co-ops in the area served by the Central Ontario Co-operative Housing Federation (COCHF) which is more in line with my educational endeavours and my various degrees and diplomas.
 The year following, I furthered my involvement with COCHF and became a federation instructor.